ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 .. note:: The Ansible collection namespace is defined in the ``galaxy.yml`` file and is not equivalent to the GitHub repository name.

+.. _collections_plugin_dir:

 plugins directory
 ------------------

-Add a 'per plugin type' specific subdirectory here, including ``module_utils`` which is usable not only by modules, but by any other plugin by using their FQCN.
+Add a 'per plugin type' specific subdirectory here, including ``module_utils`` which is usable not only by modules, but by most plugins by using their FQCN.
 This is a way to distribute modules, lookups, filters, and so on, without having to import a role in every play.

+Vars plugins are unsupported in collections.
+Cache plugins may be used in collections for fact caching, but are not supported for inventory plugins.

 module_utils
 ^^^^^^^^^^^^